aforoughi1/IntelligentOne/README.md

 OBV is a technical analysis indicator intended to relate price and volume in the stock market.
 The algorithm was used to predict an increase or decrease in Next day closing stock price direction.

+Binary Classification Modelling is used to predict the trend ending or reversing.

 ### The Model Builder
 The ML model builder is a console application which is configurable.
 It creates a factory for each instrument and uses the AutoML.Net to build/train/evaluate the best model for each indicator.